hacknlove/kissMyForm/README.md

 ### `onChange={setInput}`
-It handles the onChange event for inputs, textareas and selects
+It handles the onChange event for inputs, textareas and selects.

 ### `setValue(name, value)`

-It calls `beforeUpdate` and then updates the state
+It calls `beforeUpdate` and then updates the state.

 ### `state`